Sandman-Ren/cse6230-final/README.md

 We believe that this is because the time for data transfer between GPUs and CPU dominated the running time for smaller image sizes.

+## TODO: Instructions for running the benchmark computations

+## Benchmark Result

 ![Figure 1: Averaged Runtime of three methods on different number of GPUs ](src/figures/comparison/Number%20of%20angles.200-Image%20Size.1024-Average%20Time.jpg)